t0nn1x/php-ztu/doc/auth/authentication.md

 This document describes the authentication system implemented in the MyHotel application using JWT (JSON Web Tokens).

+## Role System

+The application implements a hierarchical role system with the following roles:

+- `ROLE_ADMIN`: Highest level of access, can perform all operations
+- `ROLE_MANAGER`: Management level access
+- `ROLE_CLIENT`: Client level access
+- `ROLE_USER`: Basic user level access

+### Role Hierarchy

+The roles follow a hierarchical structure where higher roles include permissions of lower roles:

+1. ROLE_ADMIN
+   - Has all permissions
+   - Can manage users and system settings
+   - Access to all administrative functions
+2. ROLE_MANAGER
+   - Management of hotel operations
+   - Access to operational dashboards
+3. ROLE_CLIENT
+   - Access to booking functionality
+   - Management of own reservations
+4. ROLE_USER
+   - Basic access level
+   - View public information

 ## Endpoints

 ### Register a New User